felixlu/awesome-stars/topics.md

 - [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS. https://t.me/s/opensourcemacosapps
 - [nuxt/nuxt](https://github.com/nuxt/nuxt) - The Intuitive Vue Framework.
 - [python-gitlab/python-gitlab](https://github.com/python-gitlab/python-gitlab) - A python wrapper for the GitLab API.
+- [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
+The focus is on tools which improve code quality.
 - [cookiecutter-flask/cookiecutter-flask](https://github.com/cookiecutter-flask/cookiecutter-flask) - A flask template with Bootstrap, asset bundling+minification with webpack, starter templates, and registration/authentication.
 For use with cookiecutter.
 - [scrapy/parsel](https://github.com/scrapy/parsel) - Parsel lets you extract data from XML/HTML documents using XPath or CSS selectors
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.